 Depression and Anxiety

 You feel cut off from yourself, not quite like who you used to be.
 Staying in bed can feel easier than starting the day, as even small tasks carry the weight of exhaustion.
 You know something needs to change, but you’re unsure where to begin.
-In therapy for depression and anxiety, we work to understand what’s happening beneath the surface and create meaningful, lasting change that comes from you.
+Chronic depression often reflects long-standing emotional disconnection shaped by early attachment experiences and family dynamics.
+In attachment-based therapy for depression and anxiety, we work to understand what’s happening beneath the surface and create meaningful, lasting change that comes from you.

 Learn more